tari-project/rfcs/src/Glossary.md

 UTXO values are hidden by their [commitment]s.
 Only the owner of the UTXO and (presumably) the creator of the UTXO (either a [Coinbase transaction] or previous spender) know the value of the UTXO.

+## Transaction Kernel

+[transaction kernel]: #transaction-kernel

+A piece of data that is always kept as part of the blockchain and never pruned away.
+This contains the excess signature and serves as proof that the parties transacting know the blinding factors of their [commitment]s used in the transaction.

 ## Validator Node

 [validator node]: #validator-node "A second-layer node that manages and validates digital asset state transitions"